simo-tuomisto/data-format-tests/talk/io-presentation.md

 . . .

-- Downside is that one might need to write visualization tools with respect to these data formats needed by these frameworks
+- Downside is that one might need to write visualization tools with respect to the data formats needed by these frameworks

 . . .